ubidots/ubidots-dragino/README.rst

 Add the LUA files to dragino
 ----------------------------

 1. Connect to dragino.
-In this wiki you can learn as http://wiki.dragino.com/index.php?title=Access_MS14
+This Wiki will help you do it: http://wiki.dragino.com/index.php?title=Access_MS14

 2. Go to the root directory and add the 3 LUA files.

-A Quick example
+A Quick Example
 ----------------
 Here's a quick example of how to use the library, with the serial terminal of Arduino: